learning-zone/javascript-basics/README.md

 ## Q. ***Explain array methods [ join(), pop(), push(), shift(), unshift(), concat(), map(), filter(), reduce(), reduceRight(), every(), some(), indexOf(), lastIndexOf(), find(), findIndex(), includes() ]***

+**1. array.join()**:

-**a.) array.join()**: The `join()` method creates and returns a new string by concatenating all of the elements in an array (or an array-like object), separated by commas or a specified separator string.
+The `join()` method creates and returns a new string by concatenating all of the elements in an array (or an array-like object), separated by commas or a specified separator string.
 If the array has only one item, then that item will be returned without using the separator.

 ```js
 var elements = ['Fire', 'Air', 'Water'];